holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Keep NodeJS Application Alive {#vps-countermeasures-lack-of-visibility-proactive-monitoring-keep-nodejs-application-alive}

-Right, we know systemd is always going to be running.
-So let's use it to take care of the coarse grained service control.
-That is keeping your NodeJS service alive.
+Now we know systemd is always going to be running.
+So let's use it to take care of the primary service control: keeping your NodeJS service alive.

 **Using systemd**